edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

 ### ApplyValues
 `ApplyValues(format string) (string, error)`

 This API will replace placeholders of the form `{context-key-name}` with the value found in the context at `context-key-name`.
-Note that key matching is case insensitive.
+Note that key matching is case-insensitive.
 An error will be returned if any placeholders in the provided string do NOT have a corresponding entry in the context storage map.

 ## Secrets